AdamKyle/flare/resources/info/combat/section-1.md

 Vampires are the only class where the [life stealing affixes](/information/enchanting) will stack.
 However, the damage is not 100% of what you would do.
 Instead, the damage is your first most powerful life stealing, multiplied by 75% of the sum of the rest of the affixes.
-This percentage is the amount of life you will steal from the enemy, which will scale with the enemies' health.
+This percentage is the amount of life you will steal from the enemy, which will scale with the enemy's health.
 The harder the enemy the more damage you do.

 The problem is, Vampires do not do enough damage with life stealing alone, this is where you can either Attack or Cast.
 Casting will give you two chances, assuming your damage spell hits, to fire off Vampire Thirst which can kill an enemy.
 Using Attack would do 5% of your Durability, with no weapons equipped.
 The higher the dur, the more damage.

 Another thing to note about life stealing affixes is that they **will not fire if the weapon/spell damage you do, before the affixes, rings and artifacts would fire, kills the enemy**.
-There would be no point to you stealing a dead enemies' health.
-Vampires will know if the enemy is too trivial when they're life stealing affixes do not fire.
+There would be no point to you stealing a dead enemy's health.
+Vampires will know if the enemy is too trivial when their life stealing affixes do not fire.

-You will never do 100% of an enemies' health, regardless of how good the enchantments are.
-The total Life you can steal at any one time is 99% of the enemies' health from
+You will never do 100% of an enemy's health, regardless of how good the enchantments are.
+The total Life you can steal at any one time is 99% of the enemy's health from
 Life Stealing enchantments.

 ## Rings can fire even if dead

-Your rings can mitigate the enemies attempt to heal or to use their spells, even if you are dead.
+Your rings can mitigate the enemy's attempt to heal or to use their spells, even if you are dead.
 The lore around this is simple:

 > Rings are magical items that do not need the character to be alive to fire off their reductions or evasions.
 > These rings have a mind of their own when it comes to these types of magic.
 However, a rings damage cannot fire if the character is dead,